emmairwin/community_curriculum/leadership/empowering_teams_people/super_charge_your_community/introduction.md

 ### Persona

-Personas to identify and design meaningful opportunity for people in our community.
+Personas are identified contributor-types in the community.
+We bring them to life by thinking about their needs, wants, struggles and ambitions and refer to them by name when identifying and designing meaningful contribution opportunity.
 Thinking about who we are designing for, what they want to do, and how we can make them successful generates greater quality of work and a sustained model of Participation.
-It helps to refer to Personas by name when you're discussing contribution opportunities vrs a generic 'contributor'.

 ![daphne](images/daphne.png)

 ### Participation Steps

-Steps are a way of designing the experience of community contribution.
-What this means is, instead of thinking in 'tasks', we think about *opportunities* presenting in taking a specific action.
-For that action we ask ourselves a serious of questions to ensure the experience has depth.
+Steps are a way of designing community contribution one experience at a time.
+What this means is, instead of talking about 'work or tasks', we think about *opportunities and challenges* presented in specific actions for both project and person when they take an action to contribute.
+For each action we ask ourselves a series of questions to ensure the experience has depth.

 Attributes of a step might vary from project to project, but here described here are the minimum considerations.

+* Prerequisite Step
 * Benefit to contributor
 * Benefit to project
 * What needs to be in place
 * How someone knows they are successful
 * Contributor action items
+* Potential next-step

 ### Sample Step